This Is The World's Longest Hot Wheels Track

 "Hot Wheels has been pushing the boundaries in car culture with its challenger spirit, outrageous design and unparalleled performance for over 51 years," said Ricardo Briceno, Hot Wheels' senior director of brand marketing.
 "Joey Logano embodies that same spirit in his racing, which is why we're thrilled to partner with him on this record-breaking track and special edition die-cast.
 He's truly brought the Hot Wheels challenger spirit to life today."

-The track spanned 1,941 feet (591.6 meters) and wound around the 2018 Cup champion's garage, amongst his personal collection of cars (real ones, not toys), including a DeLorean, custom Ford hot rods, a Ford GT, and a Hot Wheels-liveries Mustang.
+The track spanned 1,941 feet (591.6 meters) and wound around the 2018 Cup champion's garage, amongst his personal collection of cars (real ones, not toys), including a DeLorean, custom Ford hot rods, a Ford GT, and a Hot Wheels-liveried Mustang.

 "Talk about a childhood dream come true!
 I have so many memories playing with my Hot Wheels cars as a kid, and it's fun to jump back in that space with my son who shares the same passion for his Hot Wheels as I did," said Logano.
 "Hot Wheels basically founded my passion for racing – the first car I ever had was a Hot Wheels car – and now being here, setting this world record with my son and an amazing team of Hot Wheels fans is a great way to announce our new special edition Ford Mustang."